MarcelMichau/dotnet-concurrent-worker/README.md

 ## Description

-This project is a playground for testing bulk concurrent operations with Entity Framework Core to gauge performance & potential issues that may occur.
+This project is a playground for testing bulk concurrent operations with Entity Framework Core to gauge performance & spot potential issues that may occur.

 ## Prerequisites
 - Visual Studio 2022